CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 - Operating systems:
   - Cumulus Linux 3.7.11 or later
   - Cumulus NetQ 2.4 or later (optional)
-  - Ubuntu 16.04 or 18.04 (Cumulus Networks has *not* tested other Linux distributions)
+  - Ubuntu 16.04 or 18.04 (NVIDIA has *not* tested other Linux distributions)
 - Software packages:
   - Vagrant 2.2.4 or later
   - Libvirt